-Mix tandems are allowed to make 1 fault on 20 throws, which means 2 faults on 40 throws.
+Mix tandems are allowed to make 1 fault on 20 throws, which means 2 faults on 40 throws (including the sudden victory throws).

 The following instances are considered "faults":

 - athlete throws the ball out of the throwing area, - athlete touches the throwing area with any part of the body, - athlete leaves the ball on the floor of the playing area, - athlete leaves the playing area without the approval of the judge, - athlete disturbs other athlete whilst they are throwing.